Super Smash Bros. Ultimate adds Castlevania's Simon Belmont, Donkey Kong's King K. Rool

 Castlevania hero Simon Belmont and Donkey Kong nemesis King K. Rool are joining the roster of Super Smash Bros.
 Ultimate fighters.

-The legendary vampire hunter will whip his way into the Nintendo Switch fighting game, series creator Masahiro Sakurai said in Wednesday's Nintendo Direct.
+The legendary vampire hunter will whip his way into the Nintendo Switch fighting game, series creator Masahiro Sakurai said in Wednesday's Nintendo Direct video.

 He'll wield the Vampire Killer, the holy whip first seen in the 1986 NES classic Castlevania, which Sakurai says gives Simon a longer reach than any other fighter.
 The classic ax, cross and holy water subweapons will be available as special attacks, along with an uppercut.